-- Pair trading is a form of market neutral strategy.
+- Pair trading is a form of neutral market strategy.
 Paid trading means trading in two stocks simultaneously & it observes the correlation between two securities.
-Such strategies have greater importance when one stock is outperforming the market and the other is underperforming.
+Such strategies have greater importance when one stock is outperforming the market, and the other is underperforming.

 - Now considering any two stocks, the arbitrage opportunity is possible only when the correlation weakens in between them.
-Weakness in correlation means even if the stock belongs to the same industry, the individual stock prices move against the trend of that industry.
+Weakness in correlation means that even if the stock belongs to the same industry, the individual stock prices move against the trend of that industry.

 - As a starting point, examine the volatility or beta of the stock with respect to the market.
 A beta of the stock means if market changes by, how much the stock price will change.
 Using the betas of individual stocks, find the amount of investment to be allocated for that stock.

 - Take a long position in one stock and a short position in another stock.
-Each day, one will gain and others will lose and thereby, making the total “unrealized” gain at NIL.
+Each day, one will gain, and others will lose and thereby, making the total “unrealized” gain at NIL.
 We can say a correlation of the investment to the market is zero betas.

-- The question arises is “if we are gaining nothing, what is the sense in investing?”.
+- The question arises “if we are gaining nothing, what is the sense in investing?”.
 The answer is – the investor will square off the stock in which he has gained & will continue to hold the another for favorable price.
 In this way, the trader or investor earn in both ways.

 - But as we know, there is no free lunch in the world.
 The gain from such a strategy involves risk and gives smaller returns.
 But the good thing is, this strategy can be applied in an “n” number of times.